 School District 69 (Qualicum) is committed to providing inclusive opportunities for all of our learners.
 We believe all students should be educated in regular classrooms and in age-appropriate settings as much as possible.
 We strive to provide support within the classroom environment whenever possible, including curricular adaptations, classroom accommodations, and other supports to meet the needs of individual learners.
 Small group and indvidual support is provided for students who are not able to have their learning needs fully met in a classroom environment.

-The Learning Services staff in our district believes that "Our purpose is to build collaborative, personalized, inclusive learning communities that will develop resilient students who are contributing members of an increasingly diverse society."
+The Learning Support staff in our district believes that "Our purpose is to build collaborative, personalized, inclusive learning communities that will develop resilient students who are contributing members of an increasingly diverse society."

 Students are supported through a variety of school-based and district-wide programs and services.
 The Learning Services teachers, along with their administrators and other professionals such as our Speech-Language Pathologists, School Counsellors, and the District Psychologist work as a School Based Team to coordinate supports and assessments for the learners in their schools.

 Funding for Learning Support programs is provided to the district in a lump sum.
-This funding covers all aspects of Learning Services, including support teachers and other specialists, educational assistants, learning resources, equipment, etc. Designation in a particular special needs category does not lead to a specific entitlement to a certain type or amount of service.
+This funding covers all aspects of Learning Support, including support teachers and other specialists, educational assistants, learning resources, equipment, etc. Designation in a particular special needs category does not lead to a specific entitlement to a certain type or amount of service.
 Rather, School District 69 uses a holistic model, and allocates resources based on the level of student need, regardless of designation.

 Learning Services Teachers